akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge01.md

 ## Success Criteria

 1. Demonstrate your coach that you have code in your repository
-2. You should be able to show your Azure subscription
-3. You should be able to demonstrate your understanding of the solution blueprint to your coach
+2. Explain your understanding of the solution blueprint to the coach

 ## Learning Resources